 Collier House construction was completed in early 2011 and the dedication of Collier House took place on July 8th, 2011 to commemorate the 7th anniversary of the death of U.S. Army Spc.
 1st Class Collier Barcus.
 Collier House is set high upon a ridge overlooking the beautiful Clark River near Mt.
 Carmel Youth Ranch in Cody, Wyoming.
 This peaceful, quiet retreat in the mountains was built to help guests reminisce, reflect, and most importantly, heal.

-Reservations may be made for short-term lodging through the Mt.
-Carmel Youth Ranch.
-Lodging is available to the following:
+Reservations may be made for short-term lodging through the Collier House staff.
+Lodging is available to the following

 - Family of military personnel killed in action

 Collier Barcus was born June 14, 1983 in McHenry, Illinois, the youngest son of Sandra and Greg Barcus, with older brother, Micah, and sister, Jessa.
 As a child Collier was an energetic and fun loving person, however at times he seemed to struggle to find his place in the world.
 As a teenager, Collier became involved in drugs and alcohol, leading him to eventually spend over one year as a resident of Mt.
 Carmel Youth Ranch for Boys.
 Here, Collier was able to find solace in the wide open spaces of Wyoming and he took advantage of the healing atmosphere offered at the ranch to begin to realize his potential as a man.